Highcharts TypeScript Declarations

 Highcharts Bundles

 Starting point is one of the product bundles in the Highcharts NPM package.
-Best practice is to always use the default product bundle in TypeScript projects.
+Best practice is to stick to one product bundle in all related TypeScript projects and add additional functionality with Highcharts modules.
 This avoids conflicts between competing product bundles.

 Other possible product bundles are: